lopezdsr/sql-query/hive_metastore.md

 LOCATION cos://us-geo/sql/employees.parquet
 ```

-The query automatically detects the schema of the data at the given location.
+The statement automatically detects the schema of the data at the given location.

 Use the `DESCRIBE TABLE` statement to verify the detected table schema: